 Employers must provide suitable and sufficient accommodation for first aid according to the assessment of the first-aid needs identified.
 The education (school premises) regulations 1996 require the school to have a suitable room that can be used for medical or dental treatment when required and for the care of students during School hours.
 The area, which must contain a washbasin and be reasonably near to a WC, need not be used solely for medical purposes, but it should be appropriate for that purpose and readily available for use when needed.

-The school medical room is situated along the downstairs corridor and includes a sink, toilet and shower in a separate room attached to the medical room.
+The school medical room is situated along the downstairs corridor and is in the vicinity of a sink and toilet in the disabled toilet next to the medical room.

 Hygiene/Infection Control